initialize project

 As result analysis is tailored to each test, users are expected to implement their own analysis routines.

 There are two steps invoked to analyze results.
-First, the results can optionally be postprocessed to simplify later analysis.
-The user might specify postprocessing commands in analysis.postprocessing section of the .vast configuration.
+First, the results can optionally be postprocessed to simplify later evaluation.
+The user might specify postprocessing commands in the results_processing.postprocessing section of the .vast configuration.
 Common scripts including converting ROS bags to CSV files or extracting poses from tf-data are available to improve usability.

 Postprocessing is cached based on the results directory hash.
 If the results directory is unchanged since the last postprocessing, the postprocessing is skipped automatically.
 To force postprocessing even if the results are unchanged (e.g., after updating postprocessing scripts), use the --force or -f flag:

-After postprocessing, the actual analysis can be performed.
+After postprocessing, the actual evaluation can be performed.
 To simplify this process, RoboVAST provides a GUI tool, which enables users to execute Jupyter notebooks directly from a graphical interface.

-The visualization can be customized by adapting the analysis.visualization section of the .vast configuration file.
+The visualization can be customized by adapting the evaluation.visualization section of the .vast configuration file.

 pre_command: /config/files/pre_command.sh